200 South Hamilton Road

 identify crime trends, not to create generative models.
 He emphasized the

-Becker added that the department was "data rich but information poor," and
+added that the department was "data rich but information poor," and that AI

 President Bowers concluded by thanking Chief Spence and Director Becker